Home

 • Continuing professional development

 Refers to complementary training or professional development activities taken by individuals on their own initiative or to meet the requirements of their professional association, for the purpose of upgrading their knowledge and/or skills to refine and keep current their professional practice.
 This type of training is not necessarily given in the workplace and does not necessarily lead to a diploma or certificate.
-It includes, for example, continuing professional development offered by jurists’ associations, bar associations and jurilinguistic centres.
+It includes, for example, continuing professional development offered by law associations, law societies and jurilinguistic centres.

 • Legal training in French

 Refers to training in substantive law delivered in French.
-It includes postsecondary programs such as law studies, court support services, police foundations and legal and justice services.
+It includes postsecondary programs as well as continuing professional development.

 • Training in legal French